Elshara/Filegate/README.md

 Members with permission to personalise assets will see an **Asset personalisation** section inside `/settings.php`.
 The UI surfaces the default, global, and role-derived values alongside the active value for each parameter so users can confidently tune their experience without breaking dependent assets.

+## Page management and navigation

+The setup dashboard now ships with a **Page Management** section dedicated to the flat-file `pages` dataset.
+Administrators can:

+- review every published page in card form, complete with visibility, template keyword, and navigation status;
+- edit titles, slugs, summaries, content, visibility, allowed roles, and navigation flags via labelled controls (no JSON editing required);
+- delete obsolete pages safely with confirmation prompts; and
+- draft brand-new pages from the browser, seeding content, template, and visibility defaults in one action.

+Pages live in `assets/json/dynamic/pages.json` and are seeded with a welcome page by default.
+The dataset is configurable like any other store—use the dataset manager to inspect the payload or reset to defaults.
+Each page honours the visibility model (`public`, `members`, or selected roles), and the global navigation automatically surfaces entries marked **Show in navigation** for both authenticated and guest visitors.
+Members still benefit from per-asset overrides because the renderer participates in the configuration manifest like every other asset.

+Visit `/page.php` to see the published list.
+Linking directly to `/page.php?slug=welcome` (or any custom slug) renders the page using the stored template keyword, and administrators can create additional templates via existing asset tooling to extend the layout catalogue.

 ## Posting model

 Posts are stored with HTML5-friendly bodies plus additional metadata: